alsuren/interview-2022-10-31/slides.md

 ???

 * Needs to be autonomous
-  * Microscope Focus logic lives here
+  * Microscope Focus
-  * Confluence Estimation logic lives here
+  * Confluence Estimation
-  * Cell liveness estimation logic lives here
+  * Cell liveness estimation
-  * User-provided strategy logic lives here
+  * User-provided strategy
 * Motors control everything: pumps, flask selection, (centrifuges?)
   * Motor control wants to be on its own RTOS
-  * Talked to Henry about protocol if language is same on both sides.
+  * Talked to Henry about protocol.
-  * Otherwise, define in protobuf/similar, and bind into both languages.
+  * Otherwise, protobuf/..., bind into both languages.
-  * Add checksums, and fuzz round-trip-ability of messagses in CI.
+  * Add checksums, and fuzz in CI.
 * Pick commodity-off-the-shelf microscopes
   * Focussing is the only thing that wants to be real-time.
     * Simple maximum-sharpness algorithm would be enough for this.